-- Microbial contaminants, such as viruses and bacteria, that may come from sewage treatment plants, septic systems, agricultural livestock operations, and wildlife - Inorganic contaminants, such as salts and metals, which can naturally occur or result from urban stormwater runoff, industrial, or domestic wastewater discharges, oil and gas production, mining, or farming - Pesticides and herbicides, which may come from a variety of sources such as agriculture, urban stormwater runoff, and residential uses - Organic contaminants, including synthetic and volatile organic chemicals, which are byproducts of industrial processes and petroleum production or gas stations, urban stormwater runoff, and septic systems - Radioactive contaminants, which can be naturally occurring or be the result of oil and gas production and mining activities
+- Microbial contaminants, such as viruses and bacteria, that may come from sewage treatment plants, septic systems, agricultural livestock operations, and wildlife. - Inorganic contaminants, such as salts and metals, which can occur naturally or result from urban stormwater runoff, industrial, or domestic wastewater discharges, oil and gas production, mining, or farming. - Pesticides and herbicides may come from a variety of sources, such as agriculture, urban stormwater runoff, and residential uses. - Organic Chemical Contaminants, including synthetic and volatile organic chemicals, which are by-products of industrial processes and petroleum production, and can also come from gas stations, urban stormwater runoff, and septic systems. - Radioactive contaminants, which can be naturally occurring or be the result of oil and gas production and mining activities.

-To ensure that tap water is safe to drink, EPA sets regulations that limit contaminants in tap water.
-Food and Drug Administration (FDA) regulations establish limits for contaminants in bottled water which must provide the same protection for public health.
+To ensure that tap water is safe to drink, the EPA prescribes regulations that limit the amount of certain contaminants in water provided by public water systems.
+Food and Drug Administration (FDA) regulations establish limits for contaminants in bottled water that must provide the same protection for public health.